 Majority of the courses at ISLES charges a tuition fee from students.
 Tuition fees are competitive and much lower than in ISLES’s counterpart institutes and academies both locally and abroad.
 Nevertheless, the financial burden of training on students are shared by the ISLES for some training such as the undergraduate studies by providing scholarship opportunity.
 Separate application for scholarship has to be made to the respective faculties.

 Students can also be sponsored by their employers, agencies or private sponsors.
 The ISLES also accepts government and private financial institutions’ student loans.
-Payments may be made in equal instalments.
+Payments may be made in equal installments.

 Payment of Fees

-It is anticipated that candidates selected for enrolment will be in a position to pay fees in advance of commencing a course of study.
+It is anticipated that candidates selected for enrollment will be in a position to pay fees in advance of commencing a course of study.